corps/idol/README.md

 fields.data = "MyModel[]"
 ```

-### 'Compile' a build.json
+### 'Compile' the models and run codegen

 Regardless of your target language, you need a single normalized
-json payload of all your types.
-The default `idol` binary does this.
+json payload of all your types that can be passed to downstream codegen tools.
-I recommend setting up a `Makefile` similar to the following:
+`idol` takes input files and produces the compiled json to stdout, which you can
+capture into a file, conventionally named `build.json`.

+As an example, here's how idol builds itself using a `Makefile`:

 ```
-MODELS := $(wildcard src/models/*.toml)
+MODELS:= $(wildcard src/models/*.toml)
+.PHONY:  models
 models:  $(MODELS)
 	idol $? > build.json
-	python --version
-	node --version
-	pip --version
-	npm install
-	pip install -e ./src/lib

 	cat build.json | ./target/debug/idol_rs --output src/models/ --mod "crate::models"
 	cat build.json | ./src/lib/idol/idol_py --output src/lib/idol/py --target schema